leio10/vagrant-mongobox/README.md

 vagrant-mongobox
 ================

-A simple little Vagrant box for running MongoDB
+A simple little Vagrant box for running the current stable version of MongoDB.

 1. Install VirtualBox 4.0.